Texas Adoption – Bringing Home Baby!

 How to adopt a child in Texas

-The adoptive parents will need to file a Petition seeking the adoption.
+The adoptive parents will need to file a Petition seeking adoption, and the termination of the biological parents’ rights.
 The court will appoint an amicus attorney to represent the best interests of the child.
 The amicus will meet with the child, the adoptive parents, and the biological parents.
 The amicus will also likely contact the child’s teachers, doctor, friends, and other people who may know about the family and their suitability for adoption.
 The amicus will then represent the child in any court proceeding in the case.

 The adoption involves two stages, which are often undertaken simultaneously.
 The first is that the parental rights of both biological parents must be terminated.
 If the adoptive parents do not know where a biological parent resides or works, the adoptive parents have a duty to attempt to locate the parent.
 If they cannot locate the parent, he or she will be served by publication and the court will appoint an ad litem attorney to represent the missing parent in his or her absence.
 The first duty of that ad litem attorney is to attempt to locate the missing parent.
 If he is not successful in locating the missing parent, the ad litem represents the missing parent in the termination case.
 If the birth mother does not know the identity of the father of the child, the unknown father will be served by publication and the court will appoint an ad litem attorney to represent the unknown father’s interests.

 The second stage of the process is the actual adoption.
 There are several requirements for a Texas adoption to occur.
 The child must have lived with the adoptive parents for at least six months.
 The court will order a home study, in which a social worker visits the adoptive home and interviews the family, including the child to be adopted.
 A criminal history is required.
 The court will also require a genetic history for the child.